bbatsov/batsov.com/_posts/2021-12-19-building-emacs-from-source-with-pgtk.md

 I was super excited about it, because this meant proper Wayland support for Emacs and by association - native support for running Emacs's GUI version on Windows 11 with WSL.

-Truth be told, I was under the impression the branch was already merged months ago and was going to be shipped with Emacs 28.1, but it turns out I was mistaken.[^1]
+Truth be told, I was under the impression the `pgtk` branch was already merged months ago and was going to be shipped with Emacs 28.1, but it turns out I was mistaken.[^1]
 When I learned we have to wait for Emacs 29, instead of Emacs 28, I immediately decided to build Emacs from the `master` branch.
 I'm using
 Ubuntu 20.04 (running on Windows 11) and the build process was super simple: